 Tapping into the worker’s comp system in your state is one option if you have been exposed to asbestos on the job.
 However, the worker’s compensation program can be complex for the layperson to navigate.
 And in some cases, you may only be able to get a small amount of financial help from that system.
 If you are injured by asbestos and have mesothelioma, you should talk to a qualified mesothelioma attorney to explore all of your financial options, including the worker’s compensation system.

-The importance of exploring every financial avenue with a qualified attorney is of paramount importance: A KCIC industry report found that 4,251 lawsuits were filed for asbestos-related claims in 2017.
+The importance of exploring every financial avenue with a top asbestos attorney is of paramount importance: A KCIC industry report found that 4,251 lawsuits were filed for asbestos-related claims in 2017.
 (Kcic.com).This is because many former employees who suffered from mesothelioma and other asbestos-related diseases could not get enough compensation through the worker’s comp system.

 Overview of the Worker’s Compensation System

 Workers comp was established to compensate employees who were injured on the job.
 Before the 1920s, it was necessary for workers to sue their companies to get compensation for injuries at work.
-Many states passed workers comp laws in the 1920s, and these new laws meant that employees did not have to file expensive lawsuits and prove the employer was negligent.
+Many states passed workers comp laws in the 1920s, and these new laws meant that employees did not have to file expensive mesothelioma settlement lawsuits and prove the employer was negligent.
 By the 1930s, it became common for many former employees with lung diseases from their jobs to use the worker’s comp system to obtain financial compensation.

 Today, all states feature a worker’s compensation system.
 These laws help to provide several benefits to workers injured on the job.
 These laws also set up procedures to claim the benefits to which they are entitled.